Legendaryswordsman2/BlazerTech-Character-Management-System-Docs/docs/Essentials/character-type-properties.md

 ## BaseSpritesheet
 Type: **Spritesheet**.
 All characters part of the same **Character Type** must have a character spritesheet the same exact size as the **Base Spritesheet**.
-> [!WARNINGS]
+> [!WARNING]
 > Spritesheets of a different size will be rejected and a warning will be logged.

 ### Properly Setting up the Base Spritesheet
 The **Sprite Mode** of the Base Spritesheet should be set to **Multiple**.
 This allows the sprite to be split into slices, with each slice being a frame of the character.
-When you want to use a character from a **Character Type** make sure to use the sprites from the Base Spritesheet.
-When the character is loaded a shader will be applied that will display the correct character over the **Base Spritesheet**
+When you want to use a character from a **Character Type** make sure to use the sprites from the **Base Spritesheet**.
+When the character is loaded a shader will be applied that will display the correct character over the **Base Spritesheet**.

-> Defines the **required base sprite sheet** for the character type.
-Set this spritesheets **Sprite Mode** to **Multiple** and slice it.
-Whenever this character is used the sprites in the **BaseSpritesheet** will be used and a shader will then  override them with the finalized character.
-Character spritesheets with mismatched dimensions will be rejected when validated.

 [API](xref:BlazerTech.CharacterManagement.Characters.CharacterTypeBaseSO.BaseSpritesheet)